App icon

 How to design and test the icon

 Design for the smallest size first: a clean, simple mark with strong contrast reads far better in a crowded results list than a busy, detailed one.
 Aim for a single memorable shape or symbol, avoid tiny text (it disappears at icon scale), and keep it consistent with your in-app brand so the icon a user taps in search matches the app they open.
-Because the icon is so decisive and so visible, it’s usually the highest-leverage A/B test you can run — small icon wins compound across all that traffic.
+Because the icon is so decisive and so visible, it’s usually the highest-return A/B test you can run, and small icon wins compound across all that traffic.

 - Design for small sizes: simple, high-contrast, one memorable mark.